-This virtual disk upgrade method can be selected when upgrading vDisks from 6.x to the latest version of the target device software.
 This method reimages to a maintenance version of the virtual disk, allowing production devices to continue running and booting from the production version of the virtual disk.
 After the upgraded version of the virtual disk is promoted to production, target devices will boot or reboot from the upgraded virtual disk version.